sabarna17/sabarna17-SAPCAI-covid/README.md

 # Follow the below steps ->
 1. API creation with source code - fetchdata.py -> ref image in pythonanywhere
-2. Create Chatbot in CAI and call the API
+2. Create Chatbot in CAI and call the API (botskill.png, skillaction.png, testbot.png)

-3. Expose the bot in front end
+Add your own logic what you want and expose the bot in front end.

+# Stay healthy Stay safe